-This Tontine consists of eight most valuable fce-simple estates in Ireland, held by parliamentary titles, granted by the Incumbered Estates Commissioners.
-These estates contain 18,761a.
-Ir.
-11p, producing at present a clear rental of 75001.
+OFFICES-17, Gracechurch-street, London.
+This Tontine consists of eight most valuable fee-simple estates in Ireland, held by parliamentary titles, granted by the Incumbered Estates Commissioners.
+These estates contain 18,761a. ir.
+11p., producing at present a clear rental of 75001.
 14s. per annum, paid with regularity by a contented and solvent tenantry.

-a clear rental of 7500.
-143. per annum, paid with regularity by a contented and solvent tenantry.
-In the opinion of eminent English and Irish surveyors who have personally examined the properties, this rental will progressively increase to 10,000l. a year; and they value the estates, including timber, at 175,000l., to which sum they add, to cover expenses, 5000l.-making in all 180,000l.
-It is proposed to raise this sum by subscription in 1,600 nominations of 100l. each, and that the estates shall he held for the benefit of the subscribers as personal estate; but to for the bencht of the subscribers as personal estate; but to meet the convenience of parties who may not desire to invest more than 50% in the undertaking, the directors will issue half-shares (two upon one life) of 50% each, the holders of such half-shares of course agreeing in the selection of one life.
+In the opinion of eminent English and Irish surveyors who have personally examined the properties, this rental will progressively increase to 10,0001. a year; and they value the estates, including timber, at 175,0001., to which sum they add, to cover expenses, 50001.--making in all 180,0002.
+It is proposed to raise this sum by subscription in 1,800 nominations of 1001. each, and that the estates shall he held for the benefit of the subscribers as personal estate; but to meet the convenience of parties who may not desire to invests more than 500, in the undertaking, the directors will issue half-shares (two upon one life) of 501. each, the holders of such half-shares of course agreeing in the selection of one life.